secretlounge/secretlounge-ng/README.md

 *¹*: It is impossible to ascertain this from afar.
 You have to trust the bot owner either way.

-*²*: Sophisticated attacks are possible to track continously active users over a longer timeframe.
+*²*: Sophisticated attacks are possible to track continuously active users over a longer timeframe.
 It is not expected that a human can perform this.

 All of these assessments presume a sufficient user population in the bot so that anyone could blend in.